 - Kimberley Interpreting Service (KIS) – 08 9192 3981

-You can also download our Translated information for consumers poster (PDF, 777.92 KB) which provides information in multiple languages on how to contact us using an interpreter.
+The Translated information for consumers poster provides information in multiple languages on how to contact us using an interpreter.

-If you are hearing or speech impaired contact us through the National Relay Service:
+If you have a hearing or speech impairment, you can contact us through the National Relay Service: